JesseDenier/E-commerce-Back-End/README.md

 Use this project by following the installation steps listed above and viewing your local server at port 3001 either with a web browser or a software like Insomnia.
 You can view the database in different ways, add to it, change it, and delete things from it using only requests.

-Video Demonstrating Installation and Usage: XXXXX
+Video Demonstrating Installation and Usage: (https://drive.google.com/file/d/1bHTt-DajWvOmgXqYdZm9QBLYGhWY2fji/view?usp=sharing)

 Use Case Example: A small business owner may want to keep track of all the products they have and which categories/tags apply to each product.
 This would allow them to do all of that and more from one place.